 Google Ads can help you to identify the right keywords that you can target organically.
 This is because you already have data on the number of impressions and clicks for those keywords from your Google Ads campaign.
 So, it provides the insights you need to rank your site organically on search result pages.

-Domain Authority (DA) is important for better ranking
+Domain Authority (DA) is essential for better ranking

 Until 2013, Google used the PageRank score to measure the authority of a website.
 The score ranges from 0-10.
-After Google stopped displaying PageRank publicly in 2013, many SEO tools came up with their vert own PageRank metrics like:
+After Google stopped displaying PageRank publicly in 2013, many SEO tools came up with their very own PageRank metrics:

 - Domain Authority (DA) and Page Authority (PA) by Moz